 Recommended Foundation Courses

 The faculty strongly encourages enrollment in the following foundation courses.
 These courses are foundations for other advanced electives and are considered part of the core of a well-rounded legal education.
-Students are urged to enroll in these courses, along with the required courses in Constitutional Law II, Evidence, Professional Responsibility, and Secured Transactions, in the second year of law study.
+Students are urged to enroll in these courses, along with the required courses in Civil Procedure II, Constitutional Law II, Criminal Procedure, Evidence, and Professional Responsibility, in the second year of law study.
 Enrolling in these courses in the second year will not only lay the foundation for more advanced courses in the third year, but also result in fewer conflicts in scheduling classes and exams in both the second and third years.

 - Administrative Law

 The following additional courses are not as universally considered a part of the core curriculum, but they are nevertheless important classes for many students, as described below.
 They are also commonly tested on state bar examinations.
 Thus, while these are not classes that all students would typically take, they are classes to which students should give careful consideration in planning their upper level curriculum.
 Remedies and Conflict of Laws are courses best studied in the third year of law school.
 The others are feasible in either the second or third year.

 Advanced Legal Research

 Although this is not a Bar-tested course, all students would benefit from taking Advanced Legal Research.

 The heart of the Conflicts class is the problem of choosing the law to apply to a transaction or occurrence that crosses state lines.
 Many transactions or occurrences are entirely local.
 Often, when a transaction or occurrence touches more than one state, the laws of the involved states happen to be in agreement.
 But a growing number of multistate transactions or occurrences involve conflicts between the potentially applicable laws.
 When this happens, the resulting problems are often quite difficult to resolve.
 For students who may engage in a practice representing clients involved in activities on a multi-state or multinational basis, Conflict of Laws can be a very important class.